LauraAubin/Xylophone-react/README.md

 After making changes, run `yarn build`.
 This command will compile the files to ES5, convert Sass to CSS, and update any Sass imports.

 To test that your changes worked, install this project into a React app using `npm install path/to/this/folder` and render the `<Xylophone />` component.

+## Feedback

+Feel free to open an issue with feedback or a feature request.
+All are welcome 🤗!